Rainson12/FactorioSaveGameEnableAchievements/README.md

 - ⚙️ Ensure the save file is not in use by Factorio while running this tool.
 - 🏅 This program only modifies saves that have achievements disabled by running commands or using the map editor.
+- 🏷️ Changes made to `.github/` do not appear in the release changelog to reduce noise.

 ## 📄 License